-Cisco's Catalyst line of modular and fixed switches provides speed and intelligence at the access, aggregation, and core areas of converged IP voice, video, and high bandwidth data networks for organizations that range from small businesses and branch offices to global enterprises and SPs.
-Progent's Cisco-certified CCIE consultants offer remote and onsite expertise with Catalyst family switches to assist you to plan an efficient network topology that meets your specific business needs, set up pilot testing, deploy Catalyst switches, implement and validate a sensible security and compliance plan, automate network management and monitoring, deliver troubleshooting and support services, maximize switch performance, and set up Catalyst's fault-tolerant solutions to achieve near-zero downtime,
+Cisco's Catalyst line of modular and fixed managed switches provides speed and intelligence at the access, distribution, and backbone areas of converged IP voice, HD video, and high bandwidth data networks for businesses that range in size from small businesses and branches to multi-campus enterprises and SPs.
+Progent's Cisco-certified CCIE consultants can provide online and on-premises support for Catalyst switches to assist your organization to plan an efficient infrastructure that meets your unique business requirements, configure pilot testing, install Catalyst switches, establish and verify a sound security plan, automate network management and performance tracking, deliver troubleshooting and maintenance services, optimize switch performance, and configure Catalyst's fault-tolerant solutions for non-stop operation,

-Progent can help you to manage and troubleshoot your legacy Catalyst switches or migrate with minimal disruption to up-to-date models of Catalyst switches adhering to leading practices to ensure that you receive the most business value from your investment in your network.
+Progent can assist you to manage and repair your older Catalyst switches or migrate efficiently to the latest versions of Catalyst switches following leading practices to ensure that you receive the highest business value from your investment in your IT infrastructure.

-The demand for intelligent, fast switching is the result 0f a combination of fairly new networking trends whose net impact is a cyber tsunami of data traffic:
+The need for smart, fast switching is the result 0f a confluence of fairly new networking trends whose net impact is a virtual tsunami of data traffic:

-- Cloud computing and a consequent reliance on intensive virtualization
+- Cloud computing and a consequent reliance on intensive network virtualization

 - The proliferation of always-connected mobile devices